 From your spot on the pristine sand, it’s easy to see why Lanikai Beach is often rated as the most beautiful in Oahu.
 Under the swaying palms, you can watch the aqua water roll in and out with gorgeous views towards Mokilii Island, also known as Chinaman’s Hat.

-If you’re up for an adventure, paddling out to the island, or hiking the nearby Lanikai Pillbox Trail are among the best things to do in Oahu.
+If you’re up for an adventure, paddle out to the island or hike the nearby Lanikai Pillbox Trail.

 Polynesian Cultural Center

 One of the most fascinating places to see in Oahu, the Polynesian Cultural Center offers an invaluable experience and insight into Hawaiian culture.
 The enthralling attraction is engaging from the start, allowing you to take a hands-on approach to exploring not just Hawaiian heritage but a variety of Polynesian cultures.

 The 13-acre estate & open-air museum features seven villages that explore local culture in places like Fiji, Tahiti, Samoa, and Aotearoa (New Zealand).
 At each village, you’ll embark on a variety of hands-on activities focusing on local Polynesian life, from playing authentic games to throwing spears.